MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/remove-adgroupmember.md

 The following examples show how to specify this parameter.

-This example specifies a user and group to add by specifying the distinguished name and the SAM account name properties.
+This example specifies a user and group to remove by specifying the distinguished name and the SAM account name properties.

 `-Members "CN=SaraDavis,CN=employees,CN=Users,DC=contoso,DC=com", "saradavisreports"`